Welcome to Eagles (Year 6)!

-Hello and welcome back to the beginning of a new and exciting academic year.
-I am Miss Boothby - the new Year 6 class teacher - and I am looking forward to working with the 27 children in the class on our journey through Year 6.
-Mrs Dimbleby will be joining us for this EPIC adventure and is the teaching assistant for Eagles class.
+Hello and welcome back to the beginning of a new and exciting academic year - and the most unusual one yet!
+This year, Year 6 will be lead by Miss Boothby and Mrs Glassford, we are looking forward to working with the 29 children in the class on our journey through Year 6.

 We will be starting the year by revisiting our understanding of place value - looking at numbers to ten million!
 We will then learn to order and compare these numbers.
 Later in the term we will look at reasoning and problem solving using all four operations.